 - Associated mime type: video/webm

-Videos can be pretty big in size.
-So you have to be aware that you might require separate ftp software to upload them to your server.
-The Firefox fireftp addon works well, if you look for a free solution.
+Videos can be pretty large when it comes to size.
+So be aware that you might require separate ftp software to upload them to your server.
+The Firefox fireftp add-on works well, when you look after a free solution.
 You can also use Filezilla, which is also free of charge.

-If you are using WordPress, the disadvantage of an FTP client is that the videos are not registered in the media library, which makes it not visible for a the WordPress media manager.
-So you have to remember the url to your videos in another way.
+If you are using Wordpress, the disadvantage of an FTP client is that the videos are not registered in the media library, which makes it not visible within the Wordpress media manager.
+So you have to remember the url to your videos in some way.

-Another way of making it possible to upload larger videos is to ask your web administrator or host to increase the upload size to f.e.
+Another way of making it possible to upload larger videos is to ask your web administrator to increase the upload size to f.e.
 100 Mb.
-In practice this is in quite some occasions limited to 16 Mb.
-But not all commercial providers are embracing this demand.

 We need more space

-A great benefit however is that with a HTML5 video player the videos don’t have to be on the webserver within your own domain.
-It works fine if your videos are on www.myvideos.com and your WordPress installation or application is on www.mywebsite.com.
-Therefor you can use your videos on any place you need them.
-Usually a HTML5 video inclusion looks like something like this, according to the HTML5 video standards of W3C:
+A great benefit however is that a HTML5 video player doesn't require the videos to be on the webserver within your own domain (cross domain).
+It will work when your videos are on www.myvideos.com and your Wordpress installation is on www.mywebsite.com.

 Youtube sample (video at Youtube)